Xappiens/yolo/README.md

 ## 📋 Overview

-**YOLO Computer Vision Apps** is an educational and experimentation platform that enables students, developers, and researchers to work with state-of-the-art computer vision models without complex setup requirements.
-The project includes multiple containerized web applications implementing different interfaces for object detection, segmentation, classification, and pose estimation using the YOLO model family.
+**YOLO Computer Vision Apps** is an educational and experimentation platform that enables you to work with state-of-the-art computer vision models, including web and desktop interfaces, as well as tools for custom training and image annotation.

 ## 🎯 Project Goals